ArchieAtkinson/oxidehtf/README.md

         - End Test Run on failure
         - Asserts that can fail
         - Measurements that can fail
+    - Find a away to have SysContext tools standalone
+        - Allowing users to use the ones they want
 - Tools
     - Input over TUI
         - Text Input ✅